 Creative Commons is a series of licenses that grants various distribution rights depending on the specific license that the content producer chooses.
 Unfortunately, many seem to think there’s only one license and one requirement: Attribution.
 I suspect that many just choose to ignore the license picked by the content producer and instead apply the most liberal license that allows them to do what they want.

-A popular set of Creative Commons licenses are the NonCommercial variants that specify that the creative work cannot be used in a context “intended for or directed toward commercial advantage or monetary compensation”.
+A popular set of Creative Commons licenses are the NonCommercial variants that specify that the creative work can’t be used in a context “intended for or directed toward commercial advantage or monetary compensation”.
 If the licensee doesn’t just choose to ignore this requirement, you’ll often find a disclaimer like this: “This website isn’t commercial, the ads here just pay for my bills.”
 Well, those ads are still a monetary benefit and your website is then indeed commercial.
 How you intend to use the money you earn is no grounds for an exception to the NonCommercial clause.

 Since I started regularly visiting websites that hosts Creative Commons photos and illustrations, I see images I recognize from these websites around the web almost every week.
 I’ll take a guess that half of the uses I see either omit the Creative Commons entirely, or otherwise don’t comply with the license.